Lhasa to Everest and Namtso Lake in 9 Days

 Day 6 – Driving back to Shigatse

 Depending on the weather conditions from the previous day, we might finish some of the activities that we were not able to do yesterday.
-You can hike to the Everest Base Camp or just take some photos from the tent camp.
+You can take some photos from the tent camp.
 After breakfast, we will head back to Shigatse.

 Day 7 – Shigatse to Namtso Lake